Pickled Eggs

 • Pack the dill, garlic, peppercorns, pickling spices, mustard seeds, and beets (optional) into a clean 1-quart jar.
 Add the eggs, as many as you can fit.

 • Pour in the vinegar mixture until it covers all the eggs.
 You may not use all of your mixture.
-Refrigerate immediately.
+Cover and refrigerate immediately.

 • The eggs will be ready in 1-2 weeks.
 The longer you wait, the more "pickled" they become.
 They stay good in the fridge up to 4 months.
 Enjoy on salad, sandwiches, or as a snack.